iPsychonaut/Phylogenetic_Pipeline/README.md

 2) Search NCBI for a GENE AND ORGANISM and RETURN MAX RECORDS for compilation
 3) Load an already generated sequence file or multiple sequence alignment (MSA) for tree generation

-### FILE DESCRIPTIONS
+### FILE DESCRIPTION

--BioPyFolderSeqs contains the function combine_fastas(input_directory) which will combine all Fasta files in a given directory into a single fasta for alignment
+-combine_fastas(input_directory) which will combine all Fasta files in a given directory into a single fasta for alignment

--BioPyNCBISeqs contains the function search_ncbi(user_email, search_term, return_number, search_db, save_path) which will search NCBI for, download, and combine a desired number of Fasta files for alignment
+-search_ncbi(user_email, search_term, return_number, search_db, save_path) which will search NCBI for, download, and combine a desired number of Fasta files for alignment

--BioPySeqAlign contains the functions:
-MUSCLE_alignment(combined_path, save_path) which will take a Combined Fasta and output a MUSCLE alignment;
+-MUSCLE_alignment(combined_path, save_path) which will take a Combined Fasta and output a MUSCLE alignment;

-trimAI_alignment(input_alignment) to call the AI trimmer
+-trimAI_alignment(input_alignment) to call the AI trimmer

--BioPyTreeGen contains the functions: tree_from_alignment(input_alignment_path, tree_format) which will take an alignment and generate a Neighbor Joining Tree with Branch Support;
+-tree_from_alignment(input_alignment_path, tree_format) which will take an alignment and generate a Neighbor Joining Tree with Branch Support;
 gen_boostrap_consensus_tree(input_alignment_path, replicate_count) which will generate a consensus Bootstrap Tree based on a set number of replicates with Branch Support;

-run_iqtree(input_alignment_path, save_path) which will run the IQ-Tree generator and Support the final Tree's Branches
+-run_iqtree(input_alignment_path, save_path) which will run the IQ-Tree generator and Support the final Tree's Branches

 ### OUTPUT FILES